 - Fair use policy applies

 - Rural Broadband requires a power supply, so in the event of a power outage, your service won’t work.
-You should keep a charged mobile phone handy at all times.
+We recommend always keeping a charged mobile phone with a data plan handy.

 - Rural Broadband Terms and Conditions apply